hund030/TeamsFx_Wiki_review/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

 ## Move the application to Azure

-1. Open the teamsfx\app.yml file.
+1. Open the teamsapp.yml file in the root of the project.
 Replace the entire `deploy:` section with the following code.
 These changes take account of the new folder structure and the fact that both add-in and tab files need to be deployed.

     ```
     deploy: